 - Blend the tomato into a puree

-- Heat 1 tbsp of oil in a wok or kadhai or a wide saucepan.
+- Heat 1 tablespoon of oil in a wok or kadhai or a wide saucepan.

 - Add the cumin seeds and, when they sputter, add the onion-garlic paste.